Trail of Tears: Story, Death Count & Facts

 General Winfield Scott mobilized wagons, keelboats, and steamers to Cherokee areas and forcefully moved about 16,000 indigenes from their land till they got to their reservation.

 5 Major Facts about the Trail of Tears

-- As they were being forced to move, they were kept in forts along the way.
-15 of these forts were located in Georgia alone.
+- As the Native Americans were being forced to move, they were kept in forts along the way.
+Fifteen of these forts were located in Georgia alone.
 These forts were filled with human waste and dead bodies.

-- Each time this story is told, the distance of the journey overshadows the suffering they went through.
+- Each time this story is told, the distance of the journey overshadows the suffering those Native Indians went through.

 - Cherokee dwellers were forced into dwellings (pens as a matter of fact) not even befitting of animals.
 At knife point, many of the Native Indians lost their properties.
 Ancient bayonets were pointed at them as a distance of 1,200 miles had to be covered on foot.
 As already stated, many died of several diseases, many of them airborne diseases.
 It is estimated that over 5,000 of them died in the process.

-- Some Cherokees, Choctaw, Chickasaw, Seminole, and Creek people who accepted the lifestyle of the white Americans and did not resist forceful ejection were known as “Five Civilized Tribes”
+- The Cherokees, Choctaw, Chickasaw, Seminole, and Creek people who accepted the lifestyle of the white Americans and did not resist forceful ejection came to be known as “Five Civilized Tribes” in the American public.

-- Worthy of note is that the Indian removal also happened in the North, in places like Illinois and Wisconsin.
+- Another point worth noting is that the Indian removal also happened in the North, in places like Illinois and Wisconsin.